smartcontractkit/documentation/docs/Additional Information/faq.md

 ## How do I request a value that is greater than 32 bytes?

-Currently, the EthTX core adapter can only write values that are up to 32 bytes onto a blockchain.
+Currently, the EthTX core adapter can only write a single value no larger than 32 bytes onto a blockchain.
 If the value is larger than 32 bytes, the data may need to be returned by making multiple requests.

+## How can I get multiple values with a single request?

+Currently, the EthTX core adapter can only write a single value that is no larger than 32 bytes onto a blockchain.
+If multiple values are needed, the data may need to be returned by making multiple requests.

 # Token